spatial-model-editor/spatial-model-editor/docs/README.md

   - this avoids having to compile sme on readthedocs

-  - however it means the documentation is generated from the latest PyPI version, not the code in the commit
+  - however it means the documentation is generated from the latest published PyPI version, not the code in the commit

   - the readthedocs build can be manually ran again after a new PyPI version is uploaded to update the docs